MRCP(UK) PACES Examiner Eligibility

 You will be asked to confirm the above on an annual basis.
 If you are unable to take part in the required number of cycles over 2 years, you will be asked to refresh your examiner training.

-If you are applying to examine for Edinburgh or Glasgow, please download the PACES Examiner Application form and once completed, return it to the College of which you are a Fellow or Member, or your chosen College if you are a Fellow of more than one College.
+If you are applying to examine in the UK, please download the PACES Examiner Application form and once completed, return it to the College of which you are a Fellow or Member, or your chosen College if you are a Fellow of more than one College.